anakic/querystorm-docs/docs/Automation/Automation_with_SQL.md

 ## Specifying triggers

 The preprocessor syntax for declaring an automation command is: {**handles** *eventsList*}.
-The event list is a comma separated list of events that should trigger execution of the command.
+The event list is a comma-separated list of events that should trigger the execution of the command.

 ### Range change events

-For each named cell, an event with the same name is defined, and is fired each time the cell value changes.
+For each named cell, an event with the same name is defined and is fired each time the cell value changes.
 In the above example, the `orderDate` event is specified as the only trigger, meaning that the command will execute every time the `orderDate` cell's value changes.

 ### ActiveX button click events